Vizzuality/marxan-cloud/docs/download-upload-clone/legacy-marxan-projects/brief.md

 This will be used in the MarxanCloud platform as the geospatial "scaffolding" on which other data is projected.

-Each planning unit must have a `puid` property set to match the value used in the `pu.dat` input file.
+Each planning unit in the grid shapefile must have a `puid` property set to match the value used in the `pu.dat` input file.

 ### Marxan results